djplaner/canvas-collections/docs/about/rationale.md

 	| Adaptation | Widespread use of an innovation that is modified in response to local needs. |
 	| Reinvention | Intentional and systematic experimentation with an innovation.
 Innovation as catalyst for further innovation. |

-	One-size-fits-all approaches don't work in education (Clark & Dede, 2009).

-	Generativity is the capacity of a technology to generate unprompted change in varied and uncoordinated groups (Zittrain, 2006, p.
-1980)
+	This work adopts the position of Clark & Dede (2009) that one-size-fits-all approaches don't work in education.
+No-one design is going to work with fidelity across settings and produce the expected outcomes.
+Instead, it is essential that designs - like Canvas Collections - are designed to support adaptation and reinvention.
+That they are generative - the capacity of a technology to generate unprompted change in varied and uncoordinated groups (Zittrain, 2006).
+Drawing on [Resnick's (2020) metaphor](https://mres.medium.com/designing-for-wide-walls-323bdb4e7277)), Collections aims to provide a:

+	- Low floor - easy to get started;
+	- High ceiling - enable more advanced usage, including reinvention; and,
+	- Wide walls - support for multiple diverse uses (adaptation)

 ## References